ms/buildtogether.tech/testing/index.md

 directory whose names match the pattern `test_*.py`.
 It then runs the test functions it finds in these files and summarizes their results.

-If running all the tests is taking so long that it's disrupting your concentration (<span x="important"/>), you can give `pytest` (and other test runners) arguments to specify which subset of tests to run.
-This speeds up development, but you should always re-run the entire <span g="test_suite">test suite</span> before committing your changes to version control.
+If running all the tests is taking so long that it's disrupting your <span i="flow">flow</span> (<span x="important"/>), you can give `pytest` (and other test runners) arguments to specify which subset of tests to run.
+This speeds up development, but you should always re-run the entire <span g="test_suite" i="test suite; unit test!test suite">test suite</span> before committing your changes to version control.
 If the tests reveal that the change you have just made to one part of a program unexpectedly affects some other part, it's a sign that you should change your design to remove that long-range interaction: sooner or later (probably sooner) it will break again, and you may not catch it the second time around.

 <div class="callout" markdown="1">